Willow Gardens: Westchester’s Newest Memory Care Residence

-While Alzheimer’s cannot be prevented, cured, or slowed, there is much we can do for those affected by it – and that we already do at United Hebrew.
+While Alzheimer’s cannot be prevented, cured, or slowed, there is much we can do for those affected by it.
 We can treat those affected by it with skill, wisdom and compassion, if we operate facilities that treat each person for who he or she is – not a statistic, but an individual with a lifetime of experiences; a mother, a father, a grandparent, a sibling.

 Living with dignity

 Alzheimer’s and dementia care requires institutions and healthcare professionals who are trained to extend care, respect and understanding to each person to help them live with dignity and a high quality of life.
 It also means having the training to help family members cope with the realization that their aging parent, aunt or uncle may not recognize them, and may behave in ways that seem strange to them.